burcukolcak/sicss-rutgers-twitter-summer2021/README.md

 Here you can find the slides and the Academic API tutorial used throughout the workshop.

-Note: The Academic API tutorial has been updated following the changes in some functions of the 'academicTwitter' package after the Summer Institute.
+Note: The Academic API tutorial has been updated following the changes in some functions of the academicTwitter package after the Summer Institute.